 If you’ve watched the Harry Potter films, you’ve probably enjoyed seeing some of the spectacular landscapes, scenery, and properties on the screen.
 You might now be wondering where Harry Potter was filmed and if you can visit these sites in the UK.

 Well, we’re here to help!
-We’ve visited many of the the real world Harry Potter filming locations in England and Scotland, as well as the actual filming studio where the other scenes were put together.
+We’ve visited many of the real-world Harry Potter filming locations in England and Scotland, as well as the actual filming studio where the other scenes were put together.

 Based on our experiences, we wanted to share with you some of our favourite Harry Potter filming locations to help you plan your own magical experience.

 Where was Harry Potter Filmed?

 There are a large number of Harry Potter filming locations in England, including London, southern England, and Yorkshire.
 Much of the scenery around Hogwarts was filmed in locations across Scotland.

 There were also scenes filmed in Wales, including the Shell Cottage scene in Harry Potter and the Deathly Hallows.
 Ireland also featured, with the Cliffs of Moher briefly appearing in Harry Potter & the Half-Blood Prince.